 Social Media?
 Check!
 Domain Name?
 Check!
 Website Hosting?
 Check!
 Now what????

-Hey gang.
-Hopefully you have already seen this video about social media and this video about the different social media websites and this video about domain names and website hosting.
-Here, I’ll be giving you some insight into the concept of branding and we’ll take a good look at what you need to have in your website to attract new clients.
+Hopefully you have all already seen this video about social media and this video about the different social media websites and this video about domain names and website hosting.
+Here, I’ll be giving you some insight into the concept of branding and we’ll take a good look at what you need to have in your photography website to attract new clients.
 I’ll even walk you through my recent rebranding and give you some important tips about working with a graphic designer.

 Often photographers make the mistake of thinking that branding is all about their logo and ugly watermarks and the colors and font styles that they use.
 While all those things are indeed a part of what branding is… for a photographer they are probably the LEAST important part.